OSG — Octave Specialty Group, Inc.

 - Seasonality of Earnings: Earnings are expected to be weighted towards the first and fourth quarters, particularly for A&H businesses.

-- Pricing Environment: Mixed trends with non-cat property seeing reductions of 5-10%, while casualty lines are experiencing stable rates or increases, particularly in excess casualty lines.
-A&H is seeing strong organic growth with pricing increases around 10-12%.
+- Pricing Environment: Mixed dynamics were noted, with non-cat property seeing rate reductions of 5% to 10%, while casualty lines are experiencing stable or increasing rates, especially in excess casualty.